 Say Yes To naturally smooth hair.
 Formulated with Blueberries to protect hair with its anti-oxidant superpowers and Kale Leaf Extract, a nutrient rich extract that soothes frizzy hair, the Yes to Blueberries Smooth & Shine Shampoo will keep your wild tresses looking healthy and shiny.

-I have to say my hair did indeed feel less frizzy and shinier, however it has to be said I’ve also be using this in conjunction with a new hair brush that my sister also bought me as part of my birthday present so that may well be helping too.
-None the less though, my hair did feel nice using these and I was recently complimented by my neighbour that my hair was looking really good.
-My hair has a mine of its own so this is quite a compliment for me.
+I have to say my hair did indeed feel less frizzy and shinier, however, it has to be said I’ve also been using this in conjunction with a new hairbrush that my sister also bought me as part of my birthday present so that may well be helping too.
+None the less though, my hair did feel nice using these, and I was recently complimented by my neighbor that my hair was looking really good.
+My hair has a mind of its own so this is quite a compliment for me.

-The shampoo also effectively cleaned my hair, but only if I used more shampoo than I would use if I wasn’t using a natural based shampoo.
-I’ve come to the conclusion that this is the norm for natural shampoos, because they don’t foam up as well.
-If your hair is prone to grease you will need to use more shampoo or to repeat twice.
-It kinda sucks, but it’s the reality I’ve came to realise I need to embrace if I want to continue using natural shampoos.
+The shampoo also effectively cleaned my hair, but only if I used more shampoo than I would use if I wasn’t using a natural-based shampoo.
+I’ve come to the conclusion that this is the norm for natural shampoos because they don’t foam up as well.
+If your hair is prone to grease you will need to use more shampoo or repeat twice.
+It kinda sucks, but it’s the reality I’ve come to realise I need to embrace if I want to continue using natural shampoos.
 The conditioner worked perfectly fine to remove tangles.